ihiji/version_utils/README.rst

               requirement!'.format(sys_pkg_name))

-In addition to indirectly comparing versions, a :any:`compare_packages` function is provided to directly compare package strings, using the same logic as the package manager::
+In addition to indirectly comparing versions, a `compare_packages` function is provided to directly compare package strings, using the same logic as the package manager::